Disturbing the Peace

 Ask Them to Stop the Behavior

-If the perpetrator is a neighbor or person you know, and you do not feel physically threatened or in potential harm, you might explain that their conduct is problematic and ask him or her to stop the behavior.
+If the perpetrator is a neighbor or person you know, and you do not feel physically threatened or in potential harm, you might explain that the conduct in question is problematic and ask him or her to stop the behavior.
 Should the situation escalate, you should remove yourself immediately.

 Contact the Police

-If the harm continues, or if there is imminent danger (such as fighting) you may want to contact the police and explain the situation to them.
-A person who disrupts the peace is often given a fair warning by police.
-In most cases, police involvement may stop the disruptive behavior altogether.
+If the harm continues or if there is imminent danger (such as fighting), you may want to contact the police.
+A person who disrupts the peace is often given a fair warning by police, followed by enforcement actions, if needed.
+In most cases, merely involving the police can stop the disruptive behavior altogether.

 Contact a Lawyer

-Disturbing the peace is a subjective charge.
-This means that police are given broad discretion to apply the charge to many types of disruptive behavior.
-Generally, defenses to criminal charges fall into two categories: (1) "I didn't do it", or (2) "I did it, but I had to" (as in self-defense or reasonable defense of others).
-There is also the possibility that your actions fall under the protection of the First Amendment right to free speech.
-Finally, your actions in question may simply fall short of the type of peace disturbing conduct prohibited by law.
+Disturbing the peace is rather subjective, so police are able to apply it to many types of disruptive behavior.
+Generally, defenses fall into three categories: (1) "I didn't do it"; (2) "I did it, but I had to" (as in self-defense or defending others); or (3) my conduct didn't disturb anyone.
+It is also possible that the objected-to actions fall under the protection of the First Amendment right to free speech.